 The UNESCO Chair in Education for Social Justice of the Autonomous University of Madrid has as one of its fundamental axes to develop quality interdisciplinary research, in collaboration with other UNESCO Chairs, universities and research centers, on Education and Social Justice.

 The Chair carries out different studies.
-Currently, there are four major lines of research from competitive calls:
+Currently, there are diverse lines of research from competitive calls:

 - “Democracy in schools as the foundation of an education for social justice”.
 R+ D project funded by the Ministry of Economy, Industry and Competitiveness, Government of Spain.
 This workstream is in tune and gathers the latest advances around the world that demand greater democratization in school and in society.

 - “University service-learning in physical activity and sport.
 Opportunity for social inclusion”.
 A R+D project funded by the Ministry of Science and Innovation, Government of Spain being developed together with eight state and two international universities.

 - “Initiatives of civil society to achieve the Sustainable Development Goals in the city of Madrid”.
 Project developed together with DEMOSPAZ, IUEM and IUNDIA and financed through the call for Grants for Research projects on Global Citizenship and International Cooperation for Development 2020 of the Madrid City Council.

 - “Citizenship Education in the Context of European Values – The Educational Aspect”.
 Project financed through the Jean Monnet Networks European call in which 24 European universities participate.